-The orogenic gold belt of Puno hosts more than 100 known hard-rock gold-mineralized occurrences and over 50 mines are actively undergoing exploitation in an artisanal, small-scale manner.
-Little to no resource drilling and/or systematic exploration activity occurs, neither along strike extension or at depth within these areas of the POGB.
+The orogenic gold belt of Puno hosts more than 100 known hard-rock gold-mineralized occurrences and over 50 mines are being exploited by small-scale artisanal miners.
 Palamina Peru believes the POGB has considerable potential to contain a compelling number of additional yet undiscovered orogenic gold deposits.
-Extended erosion of these gold-bearing structures (by both water and abrasive glacial forces), are thought to be the source of extensive alluvial gold deposits located in the low-lying Madre de Dios region to the north.
+Erosion over an extended period of these gold-bearing structures (by both water and abrasive glacial forces), are widely considered to be the source of extensive alluvial gold deposits located in the low-lying Madre de Dios region of Peru.

 Over recent years in the POGB, there has been a significant up-grading of road access (example: Pacific-Atlantic interoceanic highway) and power infrastructure (example: 206 MW San Gaban hydro-electric facility - third power plant under construction).
-It is Palamina Peru's belief that these developments will lead to and assist the development of new gold discoveries in the coming years.
-With this in mind, Palamina Peru has assembled a core Peru-based geological team having a combined 35 years' experience in the POGB.
-Palamina Peru's five gold projects in the POGB occur in proximity to important known gold occurrences and generally involve grassroots exploration over geologically highly prospective areas.
-All have previously been to some extent "ground-truthed" by artisanal, small-scale and informal miners who are generally limited to mining gold from the top 50-100 metres below surface.
-Mineralized orogenic systems can extend down dip to over 1,000 metres in depth.
+It is Palamina Peru's belief that these infrastructure developments will greatly assist with the exploration of the region and potentially support any future mine developments in the region.